• Skip to primary navigation

 Stir until everything is melted and creamy.

-💭Tip: If chocolate melts too fast or unevenly, it will seize up and ruin!
-So be sure to continually stir and make sure the heat isn't too high.
+💭Tip: If chocolate melts too fast or unevenly, it will seize up and ruin - trust me, I've done it!
+So be sure to continually stir and ensure the heat isn't too high.

 un-set fudge in lined baking dish.